cwcyau/hdruk-leadership-prog/evidence.md

-# Understanding stakeholders and effective communication
+# Understanding needs and evidence

 In Year 2 you will begin to develop your leadership capabilities in a variety of ways.
 This project will underpin those efforts and give you a chance to practically apply those skills.